Spantree/spantree.github.io/source/_posts/2014-02-03-backbone-repository-pattern.markdown

 --

 ###Stubbing Backbone's fetch()
-When we need to test a part of our application the fetches data from a server, we will want to avoid making that request so as not to slow down our tests; and because that endpoint might not be implemented yet.
+When we need to test a part of our application that fetches data from a server, we will want to avoid making that request so as not to slow down our tests; and because that endpoint might not be implemented yet.
 Besides, we are focusing on unit tests, and they